-- Complete a career interest survey to help identify your interests and skills and the career cluster area in which they are located (Arts, Business Contact, Business Operations, Science, Social Services, Technical). - Find the completer program or career major in your preferred cluster that most closely matches your career interests and skills in the first half of this book, The Pathways To Careers. - ➤ Look up course descriptions in the Program of Studies section in the second half of this book. - ➤ Develop and follow your Education Career Plan (sample on page 8) to include the required courses for either a completer program or career major in addition to career specific electives that are of interest to you. - Use the course selection guideline grid, which includes blank areas, as you plan when you would schedule specific courses. - Consider transition activities, such as workbased learning or articulated and transcripted credits (college credit for high school work) that are related to specific completer programs.
+- ➤ Login to Naviance to access and complete the career surveys and tasks identified by your school counselor.
+Use a career interest survey to help identify your interests and skills and the career cluster area in which they are located (Arts, Business Contact, Business Operations, Science, Social Services, Technical). - Find the completer program or career major in your preferred cluster that most closely matches your career interests and skills in the first half of this book, The Pathways To Careers. - ➤ Look up course descriptions in the Program of Studies section in the second half of this book. - ➤ Develop and follow your Education Career Plan (sample on page 8) to include the required courses for either a completer program or career major in addition to career specific electives that are of interest to you. - Use the course selection guideline grid, which includes blank areas, as you plan when you would schedule specific courses. - Consider transition activities, such as workbased learning or articulated and transcripted credits (college credit for high school work) that are related to specific completer programs.